lapps/lapps.github.io/Documentation.md

 ### Running on JetStream

+Quick applicatin process to get 200K service units, which should allow us to run the grid for a year

+Uses OpenStack, which seems to be what AWS is using too.

 There is a bash script at [downloads.lappsgrid.org/scripts](downloads.lappsgrid.org/scripts).

-**Keigh + Marc: review ow to do that from Keith's example a few months ago**
+**Keigh + Marc: review how to do that from Keith's example of a few months ago**

-- Quick applicatin process to get 200K service units, which should allow us to run the grid for a year
+Repositories:
 - [https://github.com/lappsgrid-incubator/jetstream-scripts](https://github.com/lappsgrid-incubator/jetstream-scripts)

 ### Creating a lappsgrid with appliances

 - A system for configuring a network of LAPPS Grid Docker images
 - [https://github.com/lappsgrid-incubator/galaxy-appliance](https://github.com/lappsgrid-incubator/galaxy-appliance)

 ### Using Ansible

+Like bash scripts but more portable.

 [https://github.com/lappsgrid-incubator/lapps-container](https://github.com/lappsgrid-incubator/lapps-container)

 ### Conda, toolshed and friends

 ### Using Jupyter